iossifovlab/snakeobjects/documentation/gettingStarted.rst

         1	so_hello_obj
         3

-The :option:`sobjects prepare` performs few initialization steps.
+The :option:`sobjects prepare` performs a few initialization steps.
 :option:`sobjects run` does the 'heavy lifting' using the ``snakemake`` to execute the rules for creating the object targets.
 The execution of our helloWorld pipeline should finish instantly, and we can find the file for the